-A practical currency and money guide to travel, living and doing business in Mongolia and the Mongolian tugrik (MNT).
+Foreign exchange guide to Mongolia and the Mongolian tugrik

 The official currency of Mongolia (country code: MN) is the Mongolian tugrik, with symbol ₮ and currency code MNT.